Functional limit theorems for the Multi-dimensional Elephant Random Walk: Definition of the MERW

-We will now introduce the exact model for the MERW.
-The MERW is a $d$-dimensional nearest-neighbour random walk $(S_n)_{n \in \mathbb{N}_0}$ on the $d$-dimensional grid $\mathbb{Z}^d$ for some finite dimension $d\geq 1$.
+We now introduce the exact definition of the MERW.
+The MERW is a $d$-dimensional nearest-neighbour random walk $(S_n)_{n \in \mathbb{N}_0}$ on the grid $\mathbb{Z}^d$.
 We agree that the MERW is started from the origin in $\mathbb{Z}^d$ at time zero.
-For any time $n \geq 1$ the position $S_n$ of the MERW can be described as follows: At initial time $n=1$, the elephant moves in one of the possible $2d$ directions with initial probability $q \in (0,1)$.
+For any time $n \geq 1$ the position $S_n$ of the MERW can be described as follows: At initial time $n=1$, for the sake of definiteness, the elephant takes a deterministic step in the direction of $e_1=(1,0, \dots , 0) \in \mathbb{R}^d$.
 Afterwards, at any time $n \geq 2$, the elephant chooses uniformly at random a number $n'$ among the previous times $1, \dots ,n-1$ and, independently of its path up to time $n-1$.
-Then with probability $p \in (0,1)$ the elephant moves in the same direction as it did for the time $n'$, or else, it moves in one of the remaining $2d-1$ directions with the same probability of $(1-p)/(2d-1)$ for each remaining direction.
+Then, with probability $p \in (0,1)$ the elephant moves in the same direction as it did for the time $n'$, or else, it moves in one of the remaining $2d-1$ directions with the same probability of $(1-p)/(2d-1)$ for each remaining direction.